NoLBERT: A No Lookahead(back) Foundational Language Model: Lookback and lookahead biases

 \subsection{Avoiding lookahead and lookback biases using timestamped pre-training}

-\textit{Lookahead bias} occurs when models trained on future information contaminate predictions.
+\textit{Lookahead bias} occurs when models trained on future information contaminate inferences.
 For instance, when predicting stock returns from news articles, a model trained on data including future outcomes may simply retrieve memorized return patterns rather than genuinely inferring from text content.
 This renders predictions invalid for periods beyond the training data.
-We eliminate this bias by pre-training/validation exclusively on 1976-1996 data, ensuring no lookahead when backtesting strategies from 1997 onward.

 \textit{Lookback bias} arises when models trained across long time periods produce representations that conflate different historical contexts.
-For example, the phrase "{\it running a program}" meant organizing an event in the early 1900s, but executing computer code by the late 20th century.
+For example, the phrase "running a program" meant organizing an event in the early 1900s, but executing computer code by the late 20th century.
 Models trained on century-spanning data create ambiguous representations that may mischaracterize texts from specific periods.
-We avoid this by restricting training to the narrow 1976-1995 window, with validation strictly from 1996, ensuring temporal consistency in our text representations.
+We avoid both biases by restricting training to the narrow 1976-1995 window, with validation strictly from 1996, ensuring temporal consistency in our text representations.